How to write

 In recent years, students across the country have faced rising mental health struggles.
 Academic pressure, unclear expectations, and limited support have become common problems on college campuses.
 These issues often build quietly during the first year.

-Write a Strong Thesis
+Write a strong thesis

 Example: